-Peru’s coast is a destination in its own right and should not be missed!
-When you think of Peru, you think of Machu Picchu… but to miss the south coast would skip some quintessentially Peruvian adventures.
+Peru’s south coast is a destination in its own right and should not be missed!
+When you think of Peru, you think of Machu Picchu.
+However, to miss the south coast would skip some quintessentially Peruvian adventures.

 Peru’s South Coast: Paracas

 Paracas is an excellent base to explore Peru’s South Coast, especially for a getaway with kids.

 - Enjoy the feel of a Seaside Village.